ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * `cryptokeys` (index 12): identifies cryptographic keys that are protected by the Target Environment See {{sec-crypto-keys}} for the supported formats.
-  An Attesting Environment determines that keys are protected as part of Claims Collection.
+  An Attesting Environment determines that keys are protected as part of Claims collection.
   Appraisal verifies that, for each value in `cryptokeys`, there is a matching Reference Value entry.

 ###### Version {#sec-comid-version}